paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-223-other-provisions-relating-to-planning-and-solicitation-generally.md

 (3) providing a classified or unclassified notice of the determination made under paragraph (2) to the appropriate congressional committees, which notice shall include—

-  (A) the information required by [section 3204(e)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3204/e/2&num=0&edition=prelim);

-  (B) the joint recommendation by the Under Secretary of Defense for Acquisition and Sustainment and the Chief Information Officer of the Department of Defense as specified in paragraph (1);

-  (C) a summary of the risk assessment by the Under Secretary of Defense for Intelligence 11 See Change of Name note below. that serves as the basis for the joint recommendation specified in paragraph (1); and
+  (A) a summary of the risk assessment that serves as the basis for the written determination required by paragraph (2); and

-  (D) a summary of the basis for the determination, including a discussion of less intrusive measures that were considered and why they were not reasonably available to reduce supply chain risk.
+  (B) a summary of the basis for the determination, including a discussion of less intrusive measures that were considered and why they were not reasonably available to reduce supply chain risk.

-**(c) Delegation.—** The head of a covered agency may not delegate the authority provided in subsection (a) or the responsibility to make a determination under subsection (b) to an official below the level of the service acquisition executive for the agency concerned.

-**(d) Limitation on Disclosure.—** If the head of a covered agency has exercised the authority provided in subsection (a)(2) to limit disclosure of information—
+**(c) Limitation on Disclosure.—** If the head of a covered agency has exercised the authority provided in subsection (a)(2) to limit disclosure of information—

 (1) no action undertaken by the agency head under such authority shall be subject to review in a bid protest before the Government Accountability Office or in any Federal court; and